top of page

 What is the most important thing in life?

 Something that everybody needs?
 Philosophers think so.
 They believe that man cannot live by bread alone.
 Of course everyone needs food.
 And everyone needs love and care.
 But there is something else—apart from that— which everyone needs, and that is to figure out who we are and why we are here.
+The best way of approaching philosophy is to ask a few philosophical questions:

-How was the world created?
-Is there any will or meaning behind what happens?
-Is there a life after death?
-How can we answer these questions?
+Is there any will or meaning behind what happens? "

 2asc_100.jpg